Language-Research-Technology/plantuml-diagrams/diagrams/onboarding/ldaca_onboarding.md

 @startuml
 title: Multiple portals serving data from an OCFL Repository

-rectangle "LDaCA Portal" as portal {
+rectangle "💡 LDaCA Portal 💡" as portal {

 }

-rectangle "Austalk Portal" as aportal {
+rectangle "💡 Austalk Portal 💡" as aportal {

 }

-rectangle "OCFL Repository" as repo {
+database "Arkisto Repository" as repo {

 }